 We take employees' engagement very seriously as we know that engaged employees feel happier at work, perform better and are more motivated to succeed - ultimately contributing to our better business performance.
 We are committed to building stronger relationships with and among our people, developing talent and enabling them to grow their career with us.
-We are in regular discussions with our employees to discuss important labor issues such as staff development and re-skilling.
+We are in regular discussions with our employees to discuss important labour issues such as staff development and re-skilling.

 We open a variety of communications channels to ensure our employees feel comfortable asking questions and sharing their views about our business, directly with their senior management.
 Open and direct communication has been a hallmark of our culture.
-We believe that our success depends upon all employees understanding how their work contribute to the Group's overall business strategy.
+We believe that our success depends upon all employees understanding how their work contributes to the Group's overall business strategy.
 Our goal is to enable and drive the Group's business success by having employees perform at their level best every day.

 We are committed to creating a better world through our service and the passion of our employees.
 We believe that the health of our Group and local economies both depend on an increasingly inclusive community.
-We believe that to maintain interaction with local communities and actively participate in public welfare activities is one of the most important ways to contribute to the society.
+We believe that to maintain interaction with local communities and actively participate in public welfare activities is one of the most important ways to contribute to society.
 We empower our employees to extend their values into our local communities for corporate social responsibility initiatives.
 We provide overseas internship opportunities for students from Singapore ITE college.
 At the same time, we also hired disabled people to make our contributions to caring for the society.
+In addition, the Group's employees also actively participated in the following social impact activities:

-In addition, the Group's employees also actively participated in the following social impact activities: (a) blood donation since 2019; (b) support to vulnerable groups in Singapore in the fight against COVID-19 including donating of masks to hospital staff during the COVID-19 period; (c) donate food to vulnerable and less privileged groups.
+- a) blood donation; - b) support to vulnerable groups in Singapore; - c) donate food to vulnerable and less privileged groups.